ALS 434: Clinical Biostatistics

 Faculty/Instructor(s): Mark Ghamsary

-This half-course provides a basic primer in statistical methods commonly used in the design of clinical trials.
+This course provides a basic primer in statistical methods commonly used in the design of clinical trials.
 Topics covered are expected include data reporting and descriptive statistics, probability, estimation, hypothesis testing (parametric, non-parametric, and categorical), multisample inference, regression and correlation.
 Sample size and power estimation methods will be developed for various hypothesis testing scenarios.